ericrosenbrown/nlmap_spot/README.md

 ## BUGS:
 - (?)
 Why do CLIP scores seem to always be slightly lower than ViLD, is it due to do normalizaton issues?
+- in pointcloud_classify_all.py etc. there is a window error when trying to visualize matplotlib and open3d?
+Seems like I can only do one for some reason, so currently needs to be run in headless mode